 3air is creating equal opportunities for people in Africa

-You can read more about on how broadband, and digitalization impact a society here.
+You can read more about on how broadband and digitalization impact society here.

-As we have seen recently with El-Salvador, global financial inclusion is possible.
-Since El Salvador declared Bitcoin legal tender (Renteria, Wilson, & Strohecker, 2021), they have seen an exponential raise in its adoption.
-Just 3 weeks after the new Bitcoin legislation came into effect, president Nayib Bukele stated: “Chivo is not a bank, but in less than 3 weeks, it now has more users than any bank in El Salvador and is moving fast to have more users that ALL BANKS IN EL SALVADOR combined.”
+El-Salvador recently provided proof that global financial inclusion is possible.
+Since El Salvador declared Bitcoin as a legal tender (Renteria, Wilson, & Strohecker, 2021), the country has witnessed an exponential adoption rate.
+Just 3 weeks after the new Bitcoin legislation came into effect, president Nayib Bukele stated: “Chivo is not a bank, but in less than 3 weeks, it now has more users than any bank in El Salvador and is moving fast to have more users than ALL BANKS IN EL SALVADOR combined.”
 (Bukele, 2021).
-For comparison, despite the Central Reserve Bank of El Salvador being a member of Alliance for Financial Inclusion and signing a joint Maya Declaration Commitment in 2013 (AFI Global, 2017), there where are only 30.4% of El Salvadorians owning a bank account in 2017 (World Bank, 2021).
+For comparison, despite the Central Reserve Bank of El Salvador being a member of the Alliance for Financial Inclusion and signing a joint Maya Declaration Commitment in 2013 (AFI Global, 2017), only 30.4% of El Salvadorians had a bank account in 2017 (World Bank, 2021).

-As it seems Bitcoin has done more for financial inclusion of El Salvador’s population in 3 weeks than the traditional banking system in decades.
+As it seems, Bitcoin has done more for the financial inclusion of El Salvador’s population in 3 weeks than the traditional banking system in decades.

-As it seems the next obstacles to overcome will be connecting and educating people.
-The latest statistics show 60% of El Salvador inhabitants having mobile internet access (Holst, Statista, 2021) and only 8.14% have fixed-line broadband (Holst, Statista, 2021).
+The next obstacle to overcome will be to connect and educate people.
+The latest statistics show that 60% of El Salvador’s inhabitants have mobile internet access (Holst, Statista, 2021), and only 8.14% have fixed-line broadband (Holst, Statista, 2021).